Differentials

 low serum iron, elevated total iron-binding capacity, low ferritin, elevated soluble transferrin receptor

-- upper GI endoscopy:
+- upper gastrointestinal endoscopy:

 - colonoscopy: